Are you a multichannel retailer yet? Are you going to be one soon?

 Here are three things to do today to bring in more people into your offline store:

 - Take a look at the banner outside.
 Was it changed recently?
-Does it accurately reflect what customers can find in store?
+Does it accurately reflect what customers can find in the store?
 Most importantly, does it instantly grab attention?

 - Did you get a chance to deck up your retail storefront?
 This is particularly important during the holidays.
 Even on other days, it is best practice to use uniformity in color and them to make a storefront attractive.